Yiling-J/django-cacheme/README.md

 }
 ```

-#### - Model based Node(for cacheme node mode)
+#### - Model based Node

-Django-Cacheme add a new invalid node class called `ModelInvalidNode`,
-this invalid node class handle model signal **automatically** for you.
+Django-Cacheme add a new invalid node class called `ModelInvalidNode`, this class handle model signal **automatically** for you.
 So no need to add property/attribute to model.

 Model **without** m2m, just add `model = YourModel` to invalid node meta attributes.
 This will connect
 `post_save/delete` signals automatically.
 You can use instance directly in `ModelInvalidNode`, for example,